 There are multiple ways to determine the amount of spousal support and alimony.
 These include considering factors and using a formula.
 Alternatively, you and your spouse can agree on the amount of financial support.

-Factors Considered When Determining Alimony
+Factors Considered When Determining Alimony in Pennsylvania

 The court considers 17 factors similar to those considered in equitable distribution of divorce assets when determining alimony.